Tarek And Christina Divorce: Reason Tarek El Moussa Requested Spousal Support Possibly Explained

-Tarek and Christina El Moussa’s divorce reason has been listed as “irreconcilable differences” but with Tarek El Moussa requesting spousal support from his soon-to-be ex-wife, fans of the popular HGTV program Flip Or Flop have questions.
+Tarek and Christina El Moussa’s divorce reason has been listed as “irreconcilable differences, But” but with Tarek El Moussa requesting spousal support from his soon-to-be ex-wife, fans of the popular HGTV program Flip Or Flop have questions.

 Hollywood Life discussed the case with divorce attorney David Pisarra to try to get some kind of explanation.
 Since it is widely believed that both Tarek and Christina make good money from Flip Or Flop and their other endeavors, it was surprising to hear that either one of them would ask the other for spousal support.
 Couple that with the notion that most women are the ones to ask men for spousal support and you can understand why there have been quite a few question marks floating around this story.